212 Yachts Covid Policy

 What if I book my luxury yacht and travel restrictions mean I cannot get to the yacht?

-An example of a clause which both a client and a yacht owner have agreed, today, which we are organising for Croatia, includes:
+An example of a clause which both a client and a yacht owner have agreed upon:

-In the event that the charterer or vessel is prevented from travelling to the port of embarkation due to Croatian government, and/or World Health Organisation travel restrictions in regards to the COVID-19 virus, the charter will either be moved to a mutually agreeable port or postponed to mutually agreeable dates and ports within 6 months of the contracted charter with full funds transferred to the owning company as per the original agreement.
+In the event that the charterer or vessel is prevented from travelling to the port of embarkation due to travel restrictions in regards to the COVID-19 virus, the charter will either be moved to a mutually agreeable port or postponed to mutually agreeable dates.
+Full funds will be transferred to the owning company as per the original agreement.
 The owner and charterer will have 14 days following postponement to agree new dates and ports which may then be altered by mutual consent / addendum if required.

 The Use of Private Jets During Corona Virus to Get to Yachts

-It seems that private jets will sooner be in a much more positive position than commercial jets to get clients to and from yachts.
-We are seeing a number of clients turning to private jets (which easily accommodate social distancing) in order to fly into a location, and then go straight to boarding the yacht.
+It seems that private jets will sooner be in a much more positive position to get clients to and from yachts.
+We are seeing a number of clients turning to private jets in order to fly into a location.
 212 Yachts is partnered with global private jet businesses to accommodate such requests.
 We are also keeping a close eye on the possibilities to move yachts to different destinations where there are less travel restrictions (and currently in most cases, less cases of virus).
 For a quote and / or more information on the use of private jets as a means to reach your yacht, please contact us.

 Is there an insurance for yacht charter cancellation and Coronavirus?

-For luxury, commercial, crewed yacht charters (ie for Private rental) at time of writing there is not currently a known insurance which specifically covers charter cancellation due specifically to covid-19.
+For private yacht charters there is not currently a known insurance which specifically covers charter cancellation due specifically to covid-19.
 I have seen a number of companies advertise insurance for coronavirus and yachts in the last few weeks (trying to take advantage of worrying times).
-But to my disappointment, on investigation, these current covers would be worthless, and / or, already being pulled from the market.
+But to my disappointment, these current covers would be worthless, and are being pulled from the market.

-Here at 212 we are remaining hopeful about a late summer season and are also turning our focus to winter charters.
-With people’s summer vacations cancelled, the idea of a winter charter to luxurious destinations like South East Asia and the Caribbean are sounding appealing.
-What better way to make up for a missed charter than to organise one around a family event such as Thanksgiving?
+Here at 212 we are remaining hopeful about a summer season.
 We all know how those family holidays will be treasured and appreciated after having to keep apart to stay safe during this difficult time.
-Please pop us an email at email@example.com or call the 212 Yachts team for any further questions regarding coronavirus and yachts.
+Please pop us an email at firstname.lastname@example.org or call the 212 Yachts team for any further questions regarding coronavirus and yachts.